“A lot of people who work for businesses — they have no idea if they’re winning or losing because they don’t keep score.”

 Richard Simtob: Sure, I'll give the quickest history.
 I've been an entrepreneur since a young age.
 I got involved in my first franchise in college, doing house painting, like student painters, rolled into a window tinting franchise in Canada, and then I started a chain in 93, renting books on cassette, my favorite way of learning - listening to motivational tapes at the time, which has now evolved to CDs, and now Audible.
 I exited that business in 2001, and they decided to help other people franchise their businesses, and I helped a chain called Wireless Toys.
 It was my focus for about four years; we grew it from 8 to 200 locations, sold it to a private equity firm.
 I then bought into a soup and salad franchise called Zoop, and help them franchise from 18 to over 100 restaurants in multiple states.
 And then at the same time while I was doing that, I started making investments in franchises.
 Then I became a multi-unit owner of Goldfish Swim School, a multi-unit owner of Creative World schools, and I bought an independent business with partners called Official Driving School, where we teach kids how to drive.
 And it was only recently, a couple of years ago my son got into the real estate business and now we've expanded into multifamily.

 Ash Patel: Is your son the reason you got into real estate?

 Richard Simtob: 100%.
 I've dabbled into commercial real estate, I own a few commercial properties where I have a building where we're the tenant in, and I have a few other tenants in the building with me...
-But doing multifamily real estate was something new to me.
+But doing a multifamily real estate mentor was something new to me.

 Ash Patel: Alright, there's so much to dive into here...
 You had a great run with a lot of different successful franchises.
 What kind of returns do those typically kick off?
 We Do IRR in real estate, but let's do annualized cash-on-cash returns for the franchises.